 Public interest law is the practice of law pursued on behalf of both individuals and causes that are not typically served by the for-profit-bar.
 Public interest lawyers can serve the public by working for civil legal services organizations, non-profit organizations, public defense organizations, prosecutors offices, government agencies, lobbying for non-profit organizations, and more.

 Public interest work is not confined to any one political ideology or any one legal practice area.
-It is work undertaken to advance concepts of justice, fairness and protection of the public, rather than for purposes of commercial or personal gain.
+It is work undertaken to advance justice, fairness, and protection of the public, rather than commercial or personal gain.

 - Public Interest Certificate Description (pdf)

 - Pro Bono & Community Service Program Handbook (pdf)